This post may contain affiliate links which won’t change your price but will share some commission.

-Use a small amount of avocado oil or ghee to pan-fry these easy banana fritters.
+Use a small amount of avocado oil or ghee to pan-fry these Jamaican banana fritters.
 You can store the leftovers in the fridge, or freeze them for another time.

 - Mash the bananas in a large bowl.
 Add the eggs, and stir to mix together.

 - In a small bowl, stir together the flour, cinnamon, nutmeg, and salt.
 Add the dry ingredients to the wet ingredients and mix to combine well.
 Stir in the chocolate chips.